 - The amount you are paid may be negotiated in an out-of-court settlement or determined by a jury.

-Unfortunately, if a driver does not have liability insurance or is underinsured, there’s a good chance there will be no money to pay damages you were supposed to obtain unless you or the car you were in had UM/UIM insurance.
+Unfortunately, if a driver does not have liability insurance or is underinsured, there’s a good chance there will be no money to pay damages you were supposed to obtain unless you or the car you were in had underinsured or uninsured motorist coverage.
 You could try to make the driver pay out of his personal assets, but often uninsured drivers have limited or no assets and thus cannot pay.

 This is where uninsured/underinsured motorist coverage comes in.
 You can make a claim under your own insurance policy, and the claim will be covered.